-Anorexia nervosa is a brutal disease that costs lives, destroys families, ruins relationships, breaks down self-esteem and ultimately causes harm to everyone directly or indirectly affected by anorexia nervosa.
+Anorexia nervosa is a brutal disease that costs lives, destroys families, ruins relationships, breaks down self-esteem and ultimately causes harm to everyone directly or indirectly affected by anorexia nervosa, and battling anorexia is no easy task.
 Anorexia by definition is a failure to maintain a minimally ideal weight, extreme dietary habits that prevent a healthy weight gain, and a distorted body image.
 Keep in mind that individuals do not technically have to be underweight to be diagnosed with anorexia nervosa, despite having significant weight loss.

 You cannot drive a car or take a bath under a certain BMI.
 Your brain is working at a lower level due to malnourishment, and therefore it is unsafe to drive, as your reflexes will be slower.
 The water pressure from a shower or faucet can be too extreme on your heart; therefore this extra strain can cause a heart attack.